-Critical illness cover, unlike self-employed life insurance, does not require you to die for a financial payout to be forthcoming.
+Life insurance for self employed critical illness cover, unlike self-employed life insurance, does not require you to die for a financial payout to be forthcoming.
 It protects against never being able to work again or, at best, only working at a reduced capacity.

-Critical illness insurance providers typically list a standard set of critical illnesses on a policy; however other diseases can be specified at the start of a policy, perhaps if they have a high degree of association with your self-employed occupation.
+Critical illness insurance providers typically list a standard set of critical illnesses on a policy; however, other diseases can be specified at the start of a policy, perhaps if they have a high degree of association with your self-employed occupation.

 Common critical illnesses include but are not limited to the following:

 - Parkinson’s disease